-- Discerning Eye Founder’s Purchase Prize in honour of Michael Reynolds £2500
+- the Discerning Eye Founder’s Purchase Prize in honour of Michael Reynolds (£2500),

-- Regional Entry Prizes: up to 8 prizes of £250 each awarded to an outstanding entry from the national regions.
+- Plus Regional Prizes of £250 awarded to an outstanding entry from each of the national regions.

 - artists who were born or are currently resident in the UK